dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TR
-     Specify the path to the Linuxtr executable.
+     Specify the path to the Linux "tr" executable.

      | *Used by:*  PB2NC, PointStat
      | *Family:*  [exe]